Stable Inversion of Discrete-Time Linear Periodically Time-Varying Systems via Cyclic Reformulation: Discussion

+On the computational side, Varga \cite{varga2004} addressed generalized inverses of periodic systems via lifted pencil methods; the explicit formulas appear only as a two-line starting point for the square case with invertible $D_k$ (equation~(12) therein), while the delay-inverse construction for $D_k = 0$ is listed as an open computational problem (Section~VI-A therein).
+The present paper resolves the corresponding problem in the cyclic setting through the structure-preservation property of the parameter extraction step.
+Varga \cite{varga2013,varga2001} surveys the broader computational framework for periodic systems; generalized inverses of periodic matrix pairs have also been used for model reduction of periodic descriptor systems \cite{hossain2014}, an objective different from feedforward inversion.
+Verriest's sequence-algebra framework \cite{verriest2013} offers an alternative algebraic setting for periodic realizations.

+Two further connections are worth noting.
+Theoretically, the inversion problem can be viewed as a periodic model matching problem with the identity target \cite{colaneri1997tac,tange2004acc}; the common element is the role of the periodic invariant zeros, which constrain the achievable target models there and determine the stability of the inverse here.
+Practically, the inverse $P^{-1}_r$ can be used directly as a feedforward controller or as the inversion model in ILC \cite{bristow2006csm,vanzundert2018mech}: with matched initial conditions the input is reconstructed exactly, and otherwise the error decays geometrically, governed by $\Phi_{\rm inv}$.

-\textit{Extension to nonminimum phase systems}.
-The present framework is restricted to the minimum phase case, where a causal stable inverse exists.
-When the cycled plant $\check{P}$ has transmission zeros outside the unit disk, the cycled inverse $\check{P}^{-1}$ is unstable, and a direct causal realization is not feasible.
-A possible approach is to apply the stable/unstable spectral decomposition to the cycled LTI system $\check{P}$ and construct a bounded noncausal inverse via the standard dichotomy approach \cite{devasia1998tac}, then recover the periodic inverse matrices through parameter extraction.
+When the cycled plant has invariant zeros on or outside the unit circle, the inverse of Theorem~\ref{thm:main} fails to be stable and no stable causal realization is feasible.
+A natural extension, in the absence of zeros on the unit circle, is to apply the stable/unstable dichotomy \cite{devasia1998tac} to the cycled LTI plant and recover the periodic matrices of the resulting bounded noncausal inverse through parameter extraction; this is left for future work.